AbeEstrada/atom-hex/README.md

 # Hex Viewer for [Atom](http://atom.io)

-View the hex dump of an image
+View the hex dump of a file

 ## Install